 \paragraph{$\ell^p$ norm based certification and defenses} The discovery of adversarial examples \citep{SzegedyAdvExamples, BiggioAdvExamples} triggered interest in training and certifying robust neural networks.
 An attempt to improve model robustness are empirical defenses \cite{CaoRegionbased, LiuSmoothing}, strategies which harden a model against an adversary.
 While this may improve robustness to current adversaries, typically robustness cannot be formally verified with current certification methods.
 This is because complete methods \citep{Ehlers17planet, Reluplex, bunel18nips} do not scale and incomplete methods relying on over approximation lose too much precision \cite{AI2, WangSafety, Weng2018, RaghunathanSL18a, DeepPoly, SalmanBarrier}, even for networks trained to be amenable to certification.
 Recently, randomized smoothing was introduced, which could for the first time, certify a (smoothed) classifier against norm bound $\ell^2$ noise on ImageNet \cite{Lecuyer2018CertifiedRT, LiSampling, CohenRK19, Salman, Macer}, by relaxing exact certificates to high confidence probabilistic ones.
 Smoothing scales to large models, however, it is currently limited to norm-based perturbations.

-\paragraph{Semantic perturbations} Transformations such as translations and rotation can produce adversarial examples \cite{EngstromMadryRotation, KanbakMF18}.
+\paragraph{Semantic perturbations} Transformations such as translations and rotations can produce adversarial examples \cite{EngstromMadryRotation, KanbakMF18}.
 An enumerative approach certifying against semantic perturbations was presented in \cite{PeiCYJ17}.
-There, the search space is reduced by only considering next neighbor interpolation.
-Unfortunately, for more elaborate interpolations, like bilinear interpolation, this approach becomes infeasible.
-The first certification against rotations with bilinear interpolations was carried out in \cite{DeepPoly}, which was later significantly improved on by \cite{DeepG}.
+There, the search space is reduced by only consider next neighbor interpolation.
+Unfortunately, for more elaborate interpolations (e.g., bilinear), the approach becomes infeasible.
+The first certification against rotations with bilinear interpolations was carried out in \cite{DeepPoly}, later significantly improved on by \cite{DeepG}.
 Both methods generate linear relaxations and propagate them through the network.
-However, these methods do not yet scale to large networks (\ie ResNet-50) or complex data sets (\ie ImageNet).
-The approaches of \cite{MohapatraGeometric} is similar to the one in \cite{DeepPoly} for rotation.
-The method in \cite{LinyiLiSmoothing} is a combination of enumeration and smoothing.
-The methods for translation in \cite{MohapatraGeometric} and \cite{LinyiLiSmoothing} are in fact equivalent to \citet{PeiCYJ17}.
-Further, \cite{LinyiLiSmoothing} can only invoke their method for unperturbed images, making it inapplicable as a defense.
+However, the methods do not yet scale to large networks (\ie ResNet-50) or complex data sets (\ie ImageNet).
+The approaches of \cite{MohapatraGeometric} and \cite{DeepPoly} are similar for rotation. \cite{LinyiLiSmoothing,TSS} reduce transformations to multiple $\ell_{2}$-balls which they certify via RS so to obtain a certificate for the overall transformation.
+As outlined in \cref{tab:overview}, all these methods result in a distributional but not an individual guarantee.